peterndta/SmartQuiz/README.md

 ## Deployment

 SmartQuiz is deployed using Google Cloud and Railway for the backend, and Vercel for the frontend.
 The deployment process is automated and scalable, ensuring that the application is always available and performant.
-Vercel Frontend: `https://smart-quiz.vercel.app/`
+Access Vercel Frontend: `https://smart-quiz.vercel.app/`

 <div style="display: flex; align-items: center; justify-content: space-around;">
 <img src="./docs/images/google-cloud.png" width="200" height="100" />&nbsp;<img src="./docs/images/railway.png" width="200" height="100" />&nbsp; <img src="./docs/images/vercel.png" width="200" height="100" />&nbsp;